Hypersequent/tr-migration-tool/README.md

 ## Configuration

-Create a `.env` file with your TestRail credentials:
+Create an `env.txt` file with your TestRail credentials:

 ```bash
 # TestRail API credentials